lsymds/Baseline.FluentHttpExtensions/README.md

 ## 📖 Introduction

 Baseline.FluentHttpExtensions is a single file fluent interface for the `System.Net.Http.HttpClient` class.
-This means that you can simply drop the `HttpRequest.cs` file into your project (or install the NuGet package) and begin making http requests easily and beautifully.
+This means that you can simply drop the `BaselineFluentHttpExtensions.cs` file into your project (or install the NuGet package) and begin making http requests easily and beautifully.

 I built this for one reason: to stop repeating myself whenever I'm working on a library or project where one of the requirements is to keep external dependencies to a minimum, or where a fully featured request library such as